 The graffiti -- swastikas, a homophobic message and a racial slur -- were discovered by school officials on Wednesday morning.
 Forest Hills Superintendent Daniel Behm says the whole scene was "disturbing" and that he'd never seen anything like it before.

 The rock in front of the school has been painted over the years, commonly referred to by students as "Spirit Rock."
-On Tuesday morning, the school's Gay Sexuality Alliance painted a rainbow on the rock outside of the school, near the football field.
+On Tuesday morning, the school's Gay Straight Alliance painted a rainbow on the rock outside of the school, near the football field.

 Behm suspects that the rock was painted over late Tuesday night or early Wednesday morning.
 There are security cameras on campus, however the area where the rock is located is not very well seen on the footage.